0

 Then there were the two Canadian kids, his pals, who put 15-year old Rick in front of a garage door as goalie and sent pucks flying at him, as per their Canadian heritage.
 Before he got all his teeth busted out, a kindly neighbor bought Rick a full set of goaltender gear, mask included, probably the equivalent of $2,000 today.

-Reed was the goaltender of the ‘B’ team at Woodside High School and he still is thrilled by that magical season.
+Reed was the goaltender of the ‘B’ team at a local rink and he still is thrilled by that magical season.

 Real life collided with dreams and Rick was working in Emergency Management and then got hired by the Godfather of Silicon Valley, Intel.
 It was quite a ride around the world for 25 years basically handling the crisis that happens routinely for a behemoth, like Intel.
 The company thought so much of Rick, it paid for his PhD in Psychology.